bkryza/decorest/README.rst

-In case 2 arguments are provided, the second argument determines the actual query key name, which will be used in the request query (if for some reason it cannot be the same as the method argument name).
+In case 2 arguments are provided, the second argument determines the actual query key name, which will be used in the request query (if for some reason it should be different than the method argument name).

 Furthermore, if a default value is provided in a method declaration, it will be used whenever a value for this argument is not provided during